-Have you been hearing all about these record low interest rates and thinking it might be time to refinance your home loan but are too afraid of dealing with the lenders and the endless amounts of paperwork?
-Well, we are here to help make things easy for you.
+If you’re thinking it might be time to refinance your home loan but are too afraid of dealing with the lenders and the endless amounts of paperwork, we’ve got you covered.

-Firstly, we will help you understand when it is a good time to refinance and then talk you through the process involved.
+Firstly, we will help you understand what refinancing is, talk you through the process involved and when it is a good time.
 The best bit?
-You can skip right to the end and book a time with a Finspo Expert whose mission is to find a better deal for you and make the process as simple as possible.
+You can skip right to the end and book a time with a Finspo expert whose mission is to find a better deal for you and make the process as simple as possible.
 In no time you could be saving thousands of dollars each year and shaving years off the life of your home loan.

 Sound good?
 Read on!